 A work in progress.
-This is taken from a photo reference I took a few years ago with a student.
-I was fortunate the local theater was agreeable for us to use their stage and lighting.
+This is taken from a photo reference I took a few years ago.
+With all my home classes, I always try to gear at least one class to taking photo references which can be used for a portrait.
+It gives everyone a chance to use a camera to take the pictures, and learn how to set it all up.
+Students end up taking pictures of students, sometimes I take pictures, and sometimes I even get photographed (ugh).
+I was fortunate the local theater was agreeable for us to use their stage and lighting for this session.
 We also had access to their wardrobe room.
 I like the theatrical look and luminous lighting for this painting.
 Here you can see the beginning stages – just trying to get the proportions and a bit of the modeling established.
 I have no portrait commissions at this time so doing this as a work of interest, and to add a figurative painting to my available paintings.
 I don’t usually title a painting until it’s done, but I think this will be “Priming with Hat”.

 click on photos for larger version